ExpressLRS/Docs/docs/software/gyro.md

     Then assign the `V-Tail R`/`Elevon R` function to correct the _rudder/aileron_ direction on the channel that needs it.

-### Endpoint calibration
+### Channel calibration

 Records the center value and maximum range of the incoming channels, so that the gyro outputs don't risk damaging mechanical links.

 === "WebUI"

     Start the WebUI on the receiver and go to the `Gyro` tab.
-In the `Channel Functions & Limits` panel press the `ENDPOINT CAL` button.
+In the `Channel Functions & Limits` panel press the `CHANNEL CAL` button.

     First center the sticks and `CAPTURE CENTERS`.
 Then move the sticks across the totality of their range and `FINISH CALIBRATION`.